1-877-929-7245

 You are free to explore Wernigerode today.
 A highlight of this beautiful town is the grand Wernigerode Castle.
 Sat on a hill overlooking the town, this is a building straight from the pages of a fairytale.
 Constructed on the site of an old medieval fortress, it was rebuilt into its current Neo-Romantic style in the 19th century.

-Just 15-20 minutes' walk from our hotel is the aviation museum, where you can view the exhibits and enjoy a flight simulation experience, while the fire brigade museum in the town centre contains an array of vintage engines.
+A short distance from our hotel is the aviation museum, where you can view the exhibits and enjoy a flight simulation experience, while the fire brigade museum in the town center contains an array of vintage engines.
 With its numerous half-timbered buildings and striking architecture, Wernigerode is packed with beautiful sights.

 Includes